root-project/web/manual/first_steps_with_root/index.md

 A window with the plot of a histogram should appear as a result.

-The same tutorial is also available in Python [here](https://root.cern/doc/master/df000__simple_8C.html).
+The same tutorial is also available in Python →  [here](https://root.cern/doc/master/df000__simple_8C.html).

 A more thorough introduction to RDataFrame can be found → [here]({{ '/manual/data_frame' | relative_url }}).

-### Viewing the source code of tutorials
+### Browsing through the rest of tutorials

-The source code of ROOT tutorials can be viewed online at the [Reference Guide tutorial page](https://root.cern/doc/master/group__Tutorials.html){:target="_blank"}.
-For example, this is a data frame tutorial available in both C++ and Python:
+The [Reference Guide tutorial page](https://root.cern/doc/master/group__Tutorials.html){:target="_blank"} groups tutorials by topic.
+For example, data frame tutorials can be found [here](https://root.cern/doc/master/group__tutorial__dataframe.html).

+Tutorials are written in C++, Python or both.
+For instance, the following data frame tutorial is available in both languages:
 - C++ ROOT macro: [example](https://root.cern/doc/master/df001__introduction_8C.html)
 - Python script: [example](https://root.cern/doc/master/df001__introduction_8py.html)